VickyKumarOfficial/Arcade-Learn/README.md

 - Thanks to all contributors and beta testers
 - Special thanks to our mentors and industry experts
-- Firebase for backend infrastructure
+- Supabase for backend infrastructure and authentication
 - Lovable platform for seamless deployment
 - Open source community for amazing tools and libraries